You might be missing out on 70% of your bone graft business

 This is a follow up to previous article titled, “The More Bone Grafts You Place, The More Implants You Place.”
 In that, we discussed a 2015 study that looked at how patient perspectives of bone grafts influence acceptance rates.
 When offered an allograft, 41% of patients declared that they “would never accept this type of bone graft or would do so only as a last resort.”
 When offered a xenograft, 33% of patients would reject it outright or settle as a last resort.
 In the same study, the rejection rate for synthetic grafts was only 2%.

-Now, there is yet another study that brings to focus patient perception and concerns.
+There is yet another study that brings to focus patient perception and concerns.
 This study, published in January 2019, involved surveying patients from five university clinics in Portugal, France, Italy, Spain and Chile to analyze patient opinion regarding the source of bone grafts.
 Once again, the grafts that elicited the highest percentage of refusal were allografts (40%) and xenografts (33%).
 In this study, the refusal rate for synthetics was only 6%.

 Click on the link below to see the new publication:

 The importance of understanding the biomaterials available today will allow for more profitable solutions to grafting therapy.
 This information is not intended to tell you not to use cadaver bone grafts, it is intended for you to know that many of your patients simply will not return if they are not given an option.
-This information can be used for a very effective marketing tool in your community.

 If you are a general practitioner and you inform your community that you use an FDA cleared, science based, synthetic bone graft material as an alternative to cadaver bone grafts, you will attract a significant amount of patients.